mcdado/node-helpscout/README.md

 ## rawApi();

-If you want to leverage the authentication that comes with the client, but need to query something super specific or not covered by this Module, this method is for you.
+If you want to leverage the authentication that comes with the client, but need to query something super specific or not covered by this module, this method is for you.
 It'll submit the request and make the callbacks on your behalf.

 ```js
 HelpScoutClient.rawApi(method, url, data, error_callback, callback);